What is intoeing?

 What problems will occur?

-- Most children with intoeing do not require treatment and self-correct over time.
+- Most children with intoeing do not need treatment as they will self-correct over time.

 - Special shoes and braces aren’t usually needed and are only recommended by doctors for rare cases.